Paypal Payment Option

 These 2 pups stayed white...or a VERY light cream color at 4 weeks old

-If you want to Reserve a pup: We currently have a few reservations for blue females and a shortage lately of them in litters that have been born, but if you are flexible with color/gender we can take your reservation for a blue female, with a second choice pick or willingness to wait for the next litter.
+If you want to Reserve a pup: We currently have a few reservations for blue females and several for blue male...with a shortage lately in litters that have been born, as well as a couple of females who took a needed break recently, but if you are flexible with color/gender or are willing to wait a few litters for us to get caught up, we can take your reservation for a blue heeler.
 We may very well have plenty to accommodate, but if we don't, being flexible will get you a pup sooner.
-No problem with blue or red males, and usually not with red females.
+No problem with red males.

 Please take a moment to read, The Way It Works